Neononane/Zelda1RandoTools/doc/Beta.md

 The main feature of the Version 2.0.3 Beta release of ZTracker is the introduction of co-op synchronization between consoles.
 The intent is for one user to update data within their ZTracker console and see that same update propogate to another player's console.

+You can find the latest copy of the Beta release [here](https://github.com/Neononane/Zelda1RandoTools/blob/2.0.X-Initial---CoopSync/UserCustomAssets/ZTracker_v2.0.3Beta.zip)

 Co-op synchronization in this version occurs via Azure SignalR for queueing and distribution of messages as well as an Azure Function in the front end to provide synchronization front-end validation and management as well as a negotiation function that will allow flexibility in determining the Signal R source.

 # **What Is Synchronized**